 Depending on how long you enjoy your leisurely lunch, there will likely only be time for a couple more runs before you have to head back to Zermatt.
 Fortunately the slopes on this part of the mountain aren’t quite as spread out, so you’ll be able to get at least a few in before hopping on the gondola for a lift into town.

 Stash your ski equipment in one of Bayard’s high-tech lockers which send out puffs of hot air designed to dry your gear overnight, then get ready for the ultimate Swiss pastime: après ski!
 A great spot to go is called Snowboat, a cozy yet lively bar with a wood-burning fireplace which is also home to the Zermatt Yacht Club restaurant.
 Oh, and just so happens to be in an old ship.
 Snowboat is packed, 90s hits blare over the sound system and the beer is flowing—what more can you ask for?
-Throw back a couple, then grab dinner somewhere in town before tucking into bed, resting up ahead of day two.
+Throw back a couple, then grab dinner in town before tucking into bed at one of the luxury chalets in Zermatt, resting up ahead of day two.

 Sunday fun day!
 The second day of your Zermatt ski weekend will have you exploring the opposite side of the hill and even crossing into Italy—no passport required.
 After breakfast and grabbing your equipment, hop on the gondola towards Furi as you mentally prepare yourself for the second leg up to the Matterhorn glacier paradise.
 Spoiler alert: hope you’re not scared of heights.